terraform-google-modules/terraform-google-log-export/examples/bq-log-alerting/README.md

-# Example: BigQuery Log Alerting solution
+# Example: BigQuery Log Alerting

 This example deploys the BigQuery Log Alerting submodule in an existing project.